 1: Plan first before you buy anything

-What is your camping style - minimalist, glamper or somewhere in between?
+What is your style - minimalist, glamper or somewhere in between?
 Are you planning on starting or growing the family in the future?
 Do you think you might get into 4-wheel driving?
 Is touring around the country something that appeals to you?
 Is an upgrade to a camper trailer or caravan on the cards sooner, later, or never?

-These are all questions you should be asking yourself before you start investing your hard-earned money on camping gear.
+These are all questions you should be asking yourself before you start investing your hard-earned money on gear.

 A good planning process can really help you to save money knowing you are buying to a plan rather than based on ad-hoc decisions because the items looked good on the shelf.